 I compared LCD and plasma side by side in the store before I bought mine and couldn't see much difference.
 I initially bought a Samsung plasma, but the motion was weird and it buzzed.
 I returned it and got an LCD and I much prefer it.
 You may have super eyes or may be able to convince yourself it's better because you spent the money, but to me, a regular guy with regular eyes (including contact lenses), the pictures look much the same.

 My remote (Harmony One) works fine, no interference problems, no problems with the OEM remote either.

-Amazon & TOGAF certified solution architect Professional photographer
+Amazon Certified Solution Architect, Sysop Adminstrator, and Developer (all associate) TOGAF certified enterprise architect Professional photographer

 Yeah the IR from the VT30 is still there but doesn't seem quite as disruptive as the Samsung LCD.
 I need to find a really good USB IR detector.
 It seems the Microsoft ones are particularly sensitive to IR interference.